Robustness Certification for Point Cloud Models: 3DCertify: 3D Point Cloud Verifier

 \subsection{Generalizing DeepG}

 DeepG~\cite{balunovic2019certifying} computes sound and asymptotically optimal linear relaxations for any composition of semantic transformations, but is limited to the 2D image domain.
 Here, we show how to generalize DeepG to the 3D point cloud setting.
 We only show the necessary changes, treating the remaining parts of DeepG as a black box, and we refer interested readers to the original work for further details.
 To compute the linear relaxations, DeepG relies on a combination of sampling and optimization, and guarantees asymptotic optimality with increasing samples and tolerance parameter $\epsilon$.
 The optimization procedure performs reverse-mode automatic differentiation and thus requires the Jacobian of each transformation, both with respect to inputs and parameters.
 Since each point $\bm{p} \in P$ is transformed independently of the other points, we can state the transformation in terms of $\bm{p}$ and apply it to each point individually.
-For example, for 3D rotation around the $z$-axis with $\theta \in \mathbb{R}$,
+We provide the corresponding Jacobians for the 3D transformations rotation, shearing, tapering, and twisting in \cref{app:transformations}.